Music

 Credits 2

-A two-part course in methods, materials, and techniques of teaching school music from preschool-grade 12.
+This is a two-part course in methods, materials, and techniques of teaching school music from preschool-grade 12.
 Emphasis is placed on the planning and implementation of learning activities in simulated and/or clinical settings.
 A practicum is required.
+Offered alternate years, pending enrollment.

 MU 333: Methods and Materials of Teaching